 - Decide whether your deadlines are fixed or flexible.

-- Do not allow work (particularly less important work) to take longer than it should.
+- Do not allow paid work to take longer than it should.
 If ten minutes is all a job is worth, make sure it is done in ten minutes.

 Schedule your work to suit your state of mind at different times of the day or week